CITY PULSE: Water and Color

 Organized chaos

-The ArtScene Gallery is hosting Aleena Mazher, Hira Siddiqui, Maha Rehan, Rabbiya Ilyas and Wasif Afridi’s art exhibition titled ‘Organized chaos’ from April 30 to May 5.
+The ArtScene Gallery is hosting Aleena Mazher, Hira Siddiqui, Maha Rehan, Rabbiya Ilyas and Wasif Afridi’s art exhibition titled ‘Organized chaos’ until May 5.
 Call 0302-2740111 for more information.